ShenceMYX/GJJHK2022/Assets/Hiukong/README.txt

 SelectTilemap should be used before entering a room, such as in game starts, followed by an InitializeTilemap call if first time entering this room.

-No longer need an initialTilemap placeHolder, instead, SelectTilemap must be
+No longer need an initialTilemap placeHolder, instead, SelectTilemap must decides which entity's world is intial world.